On the Basis of Sex poster

 The inciting incident occurs at 14 minutes when Ruth cannot find employment despite her stellar credentials.
 Every law firm rejects her because she is a woman, forcing her to accept a teaching position at Rutgers where she faces continued discrimination and lower pay..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Ruth decides to take on Charles Moritz's tax case, actively choosing to challenge gender discrimination in federal court.
+This indicates the protagonist's commitment to Ruth decides to take on Charles Moritz's tax case, actively choosing to challenge gender discrimination in federal court.
 This decision commits her to direct legal combat against the system., moving from reaction to action.

 The Collapse moment at 90 minutes (75% through) represents the emotional nadir.
 Here, Ruth struggles during oral arguments, failing to effectively counter the government's attacks.
 She appears to lose the case, and her dream of changing the law through this vehicle seems to die.
 The judges seem unconvinced., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.